Student Advisory Council

 Calling all Snohomish School District high school students!
 Are you interested in serving as a representative on the Student Advisory Council for the School Board?
-We have 10-member Student Advisory Council representative positions open for the 2022-2023 school year and invite you to submit your application by October 14, 2022.
+We have 10 Student Advisory Council representative positions open for the 2023-2024 school year and invite you to submit your application by May 5, 2023.
 Four students (one per grade level) will be selected from each Glacier Peak High School and Snohomish High School, and two students will be selected from AIM High School.
 Students selected to the Student Advisory Council will receive community service hours for their involvement.

 We want to work to ensure that student voice is heard at all levels, including the School Board, in our district.
 As a public school district, our organization exists to educate and serve all students in our community and therefore, students’ needs, interests, ideas and opinions are important in our schools.

-This 10-person Student Advisory Council will meet once per month to discuss School Board topics and important topics at each of the schools.
+This 10-person Student Advisory Council will regularly meet to discuss School Board topics and important topics at each of the schools.
 At the first School Board meeting each month (second Wednesday at 6 p.m.), representatives from the Student Advisory Council will have the opportunity to speak with the School Board.